-In the late November of 1861, just off the coast of Tenerife, the French steamer Alecton was cruising its way toward Cayenne when the lookout on duty called out.
+In the late November of 1861, just off the coast of Tenerife, the French steamer Alecton cruised its way toward Cayenne when the lookout on duty called out.

-Beside the ship, partly submerged beneath the waves, was what appeared to be a giant sea monster.
+Beside the ship, partly submerged beneath the waves, appeared to be a giant sea monster.
 It had several long arms, and a large, torpedo-shaped body.

 The captain, one Commanduer Bouger, ordered his crew to open fire with the boat’s cannons.

 Over the course of the next two hours, the Alecton scored several direct hits on the creature’s rubber-like body, which they estimated at over six metres in length.

 Whilst the aquatic beast did react to the blows, it was not put off by them, merely diving several times and each time resurfacing closer to the boat.

 Eventually the crew were able to harpoon the creature and lasso a rope around its body, but when they attempted to haul it aboard, its weight was so great it caused the rope to tighten and cut the beast in two.

 Only the tail end of the creature made it on-board the Alecton, the rest sank beneath the waves without a trace.

 Commandeur Bouger took the section of tail back to the French Consulate on Tenerife.
 From there it travelled to the French Academy of Sciences, accompanied by the Commandeur’s report on the incident.